docker-archive/classicswarm/docs/scheduler/strategy.md

 of RAM on `node-2`.

-If two nodes have the same amount of available RAM and CPUs, the `binpack` strategy prefers the node with most containers running.
+If two nodes have the same amount of available RAM and CPUs, the `binpack` strategy prefers the node with most containers.

 ## Docker Swarm documentation index